rust-lang/rfcs/text/0000-typed-context-injection.md

 [guide-level-explanation]: #guide-level-explanation

-This RFC proposes the introduction of the `Cx` object to the Rust `core` standard library to solve this problem. `Cx` is a type parameterized by a variadic list of either references to contextual objects—which we will henceforth call "components"—or other `Cx` objects we wish to "inherit."
+This RFC proposes the introduction of the `Cx` object to the Rust `core` standard library to solve this problem. `Cx` is a type parameterized by a variadic list of either references to objects—which we will henceforth call "components"—or other `Cx` objects we wish to "inherit."

 To define a function taking types `&System1`, `&System2`, and `&mut System3` as context, we simply write: